430 - Bachelor's Degree in Electrical Engineering

 4.1.
 Methodological overview

-The learning process that has been designed for this subject is based on the continued student work and focuses on the theoretical aspects to understand, analyze and apply this knowledge to solving real problems.
+The learning process that has been designed for this subject is based on the following:

 4.2.
 Learning tasks